mskender/azure-terraform-vm/docs/header.md

 ## Examples

 Allways pin the module version with tag!
-The examples omit this simplify this README maintenance or cargo-culting mistakes.
+The examples below omit this to simplify this README's maintenance and avoid cargo-culting mistakes.

 ```
 module "nix01" {